vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-signing-bootloaders.md

 ```

 Responsibility for signing bootloaders and kernels no longer sits with the
-Archive Admins as a team.
-The keys being on the `main` Archive caused problems,
+{ref}`Archive Admins <archive-administration>` as a team.
+The keys being on the
-so the current production keys are all now attached to PPAs instead.
+`main` Archive caused problems, so the current production keys are all now
+attached to PPAs instead.

 So, signing is still done with the authority of the Archive Admins, but in
 practice it's currently `apw` and `tjaalton` doing that via a